marcjimz/network-restricted-synapse-spark-sql/README.md

 ### Bicep Parameters:

-Adjust parameters in infra/main.bicep to specify resource names, sizes, and other configuration options.
+Adjust parameters in `infra/main.bicep` to specify resource names, sizes, and other configuration options.

 Note: Do not commit secrets to your repo.
-Keep sensitive info in .env and add .env to .gitignore.
+Keep sensitive info in `.env` and add `.env` to `.gitignore`.

 ## 📜 Known Limitations